kubeflow/blog/_posts/2025-09-06-kubeflow-and-gsoc2025.md

 ![Diagram](/images/2025-09-06-kubeflow-and-gsoc2025/project7.png)

 **Overview:**
 We had a few examples in the repository that we wanted to include in our end-to-end (E2E) tests, but all of them were CPU-based.
-Projects like Torchune and Qwen 2.5, for instance, require GPU resources to run — yet our existing CI setup couldn’t validate them at all because it was entirely CPU-focused.
+Projects like Torchtune and Qwen 2.5, for instance, require GPU resources to run — yet our existing CI setup couldn’t validate them at all because it was entirely CPU-focused.

 This created a major gap: whenever someone contributed a new LLM example or modified the trainer logic, we had no automated way to verify if those changes would work in a GPU environment — the same environment where these workloads are actually deployed in production.